• Skip to primary navigation

 Throughout the tour, you find out the history behind some of your favorite attractions like the Haunted Mansion and Jungle Cruise.
 You also discover the history behind the theme parks.
 This includes stops at locations down Main Street USA, Liberty Square, and little-known facts about Walt Disney and Mickey Mouse himself.

 The tour is very well-paced, offering water and bathroom breaks throughout the experience.
 Our tour guide was fantastic at offering breaks, and we even experienced some rides along the way.
-Your tour includes a lunch at Pecos Bill which is included in your tour cost.
+Your tour includes a lunch at Pecos Bill, a part of your tour cost.

 The 5-hour look at the Magic Kingdom really offers the full background magic tour experience with a stroll through the underground corridors beneath Main Street USA, the legendary hidden areas of the park.
 Get the inside scoop on all of your favorites in the most iconic theme park of them all.